Death, Debts and Probate: Do All Debts Have to be Paid through Probate?

 If you have questions or concerns or want to know more, reach out to an experienced estate and probate lawyer.

-Don’t leave planning for your future and that of your loved ones to chance.
-All it takes is one phone call to SJF Law Group to ensure that your wishes will be followed, and your loved ones taken care of when you are gone.
-We expertly guide individuals through the complex probate process, and capably handle all aspects of the creation, administration, and settlement of trusts as well.
-When you work with the estate planning attorneys at SJF Law Group, you get more than just an estate plan: you get peace of mind.
-Call us at 954-580-3690 or email us at: [email protected] today.
+Our team here at SJF Law Group works hard to ensure that your wishes will be followed, and your loved ones taken care of when you are gone.
+Our estate planning lawyers expertly guide individuals and families through the complex probate process and capably handle all aspects of the creation, administration, and settlement of estates and trusts.
+When you work with our Florida estate planning attorneys at SJF Law Group, you get more than just an estate plan: you get peace of mind.